High Desert Corridor

 The High Desert Corridor is a proposed multimodal corridor in northern Los Angeles and San Bernardino Counties in the U.S. state of California.
 The project, which will travel between Palmdale and Apple Valley through the High Desert region, would mainly consist of a high-speed rail line connecting the California High-Speed Rail system at its proposed Palmdale station with the Brightline West route at its proposed Victor Valley station.

 Current status

 As of August 2024, the project has been in an early planning phase.
 Regulatory approval according to federal environmental legislation NEPA as well as funding for construction was still outstanding.

-The project is managed by the High Desert Corridor Joint Powers Agency (HDC JPA), an entity owned by LA County, Los Angeles Metro, and surrounding cities.
+The project is managed by the High Desert Corridor Joint Powers Agency (HDC JPA), a Joint powers authority owned by LA County, Los Angeles Metro, and surrounding cities.

 Project development has been funded mainly with contribution from the state of California and Los Angeles Metro.
 Federal funding has been limited to a $500,000 grant from the Corridor ID program administered by the FRA, which provides seed funding for early planning and prioritizes the project for further federal funding, but does not guarantee it.